kuzzleio/kuzzle/doc/2/guides/getting-started/4-authentication/index.md

 ### Using an authentication token

-Now that we have a token, we must pass it to API queries, either in the HTTP headers or in the request payload, depending on what network protocol is used.
+Now that we have a token, we must pass it to API requests, either in the **HTTP headers** or in the **Kuzzle request payload**, depending on what network protocol is used.

 ::: info
 When using Kourou with `--username` and `--password` flags, the [auth:login](/core/2/api/controllers/auth/login) action is called and the received token is automatically used along with subsequent requests.